Early years prospectus 2023

 For each area, the level of progress that children are expected to have attained by the end of the Early Years Foundation Stage is defined by the Early Learning Goals.
 These goals state what it is expected that children will know, and be able to do, by the end of the reception year of their education.

-The Early Years Outcomes (DfE 2013) guidance sets out the likely stages of progress a child makes along their progress towards the Early Learning Goals.
-Our setting has regard to these when we assess children and plan for their learning.
-Our programme supports children to develop the knowledge, skills and understanding they need for:
+We refer to non-statutory guidance to support our professional judgement as we assess each child’s progress and level of development as they progress towards the Early Learning Goals.
+We have regard to these when we assess children and plan for their learning by creating a curriculum that is ambitious and meets every child’s needs.
+Our educational programme supports children to develop the knowledge, skills and understanding they need for:

 Personal, social and emotional development